Allen County Ohio Salvation Army assistance programs.

 Partnering with local Allen County Ohio agencies, the Salvation Army assists the less fortunate.
-They offer support such as a free Winter Coats Distribution program and operate a food pantry for the needy.
-During the winter, they arrange heating bill assistance from the Family Service Office and offer After School Programs as well as many other social services.
+They offer support such as a free Winter Coats Distribution as well as back to school supply program and operate a food pantry for the needy.
+There may be emergency financial help for rent in Lima as well as transitional housing programs.
+During the winter, they arrange heating bill assistance from the Family Service Office, free Christmas toys and offer After School Programs as well as many other social services.

 The Salvation Army Food Pantry, which is located in Lima, provides up to three days' worth of free food to Allen County residents.
 It is available at most once every thirty days, as needed.
 The pantry supplies food and grocery items that fit the recommended USDA nutrition guidelines, and the location operates according to the Choice Pantry model.
 This means that the clients are able to shop and select only the food items they prefer, as they would in a grocery store.
 The amount of goods provided by the Allen County center is determined according to the household income as well as number of household members.